Enginatics/Oracle-EBS-SQL/MSC Horizontal Plan/README.md

 ## Description:
 ASCP: Horizontal Plan from the Planners Workbench.

-Note: The maximum number of items included in the Horizontal Plan is limited by the Profile Option:
-- MSC: HP Maximum Displayed Item Count
-The default value for this profile option if not set is 30.
+Note:
+The number of Items included in the HP is restricted by the parameter ‘Item Restriction Limit’.
+This parameter defaults from the profile option ‘MSC: HP Maximum Displayed Item Count’ in the ASCP Planning Instance.
+The value set in the Item Restriction Limit parameter will override the value specified in profile option.

 ## Parameters
-Planning Instance, Plan, Organization, Category Set, Category, Item, Buckets, Preference, Show Item Descriptive Attributes
+Planning Instance, Plan, Organization, Category Set, Category, Item, Item Restriction Limit, Buckets, Preference, Show Item Descriptive Attributes

 ## Used tables
 [msc_period_start_dates&a2m_dblink](None), [msc_trading_partners&a2m_dblink](None), [msc_form_query&a2m_dblink](None)